hanelliotphan/quick-meet/README.md

 Note: The audio file must not exceed 25MB per the size limit for OpenAI's Whisper model.

-You will find the `transcript.md` file with all the summary, keynotes, takeaways and list of action items located in the current directory.
+You will find the `transcript.md` file with all the summary, keynotes, takeaways and list of action items located in the `files` directory.

 ## Dedication
 I dedicate this hard-work commitment to myself, my mother, my best friend Ha-Phuong and those that have imprinted in my heart.
 I hope that I have made you all truly proud of me.

 ## References
 - [OpenAI's Whisper-1 Model](https://platform.openai.com/docs/guides/speech-to-text)